Laurie Miller

 -

-Mental blocks (twisties, balking, freezing)
+Mental blocks (twisties, balking, freezing) with underlying anxiety or trauma

-Perfectionism and self-criticism
+Perfectionism and self-criticism affecting mental health and wellbeing

-Student-athlete challenges (balancing school, sport, and life)
+Student-athlete mental health (balancing school, sport, and mental wellbeing)

 -